 Mosquito larvae and pupae live in water.
 Various species have become adapted to living in practically all kinds of water except fast-flowing streams and the open portions of large bodies of water, where there is considerable wave action.

 Mosquito larvae live in water, but they must either surface for air or obtain it from the underwater portions of plants.
 Larvae have a well-defined head, thorax, and abdomen.
 Most species move about actively in the water and come to the surface frequently to breathe.

 The pupa lives in water and, as the larva, is quite active.
 The head and thorax are greatly enlarged and closed in a sheath, and a pair of respiratory tubes project from its upper surface.
 Most species are lighter than water so that when they are not actively swimming, they rise to the surface, where the respiratory tubes contact the open air for breathing.
 The pupal stage lasts from a day to as long as a few weeks.

 When ready to hatch, the pupa rises to the surface and the pupal skin breaks.
 The adult works its way out of the pupal skin and uses the skin for support until the body wall has hardened to the extent that the adult is capable of flight.
 Males usually emerge first and wait near the hatching point to mate with the females soon after they emerge.

 Most female mosquitoes must have a blood meal before they can lay fertile eggs (this is where we come into the picture).
 The adult female is the only stage that feeds on blood.
 The mouthparts of the adult male are not suitable for blood-sucking; therefore, their nourishment is normally derived from nectar and plant juices.

-While we provide a thorough treatment for mosquitoes, there are many things that you can do reduce the population around your property.
+While we provide thorough treatment for mosquitoes, there are many things that you can do to reduce the population around your property.

 - Throw away or store any items that can accumulate standing water.
 If these items are used frequently, they should be stored upside-down.